nicodjimenez/fit_neuron/README.rst

 3)  **Documentation**

-Sphinx documentation is available at: http://pythonhosted.org/fit_neuron/.
+Sphinx documentation for this package is available at: http://pythonhosted.org/fit_neuron/.

 Dependencies